yaal-coop/Esup-Pod/pod/activitypub/README.md

 ## Configuration

-A RSA keypair is needed for ActivityPub to work.
+A RSA keypair is needed for ActivityPub to work, and passed as `ACTIVITYPUB_PUBLIC_KEY` and `ACTIVITYPUB_PRIVATE_KEY` configuration settings.
 They can be generated with python:

 ```python
 from Crypto.PublicKey import RSA

 activitypub_key = RSA.generate(2048)

 # Generate the private key